 May students working in the Summer Work Education Program (SWEP) also work off campus jobs during the summer?

 Yes, students will have access to their vehicles during the week and on weekends and many choose to work off campus to earn extra money.
 Campus work responsibilities will always take priority over off-campus work.

 Can first-time students elect to work only one of the two six-week periods?

 Yes, but they are only permitted to work the second six-week period.
 We do not believe it is in the students' best interest to come for the first six-week period, then return home.
 We believe that such a situation would be disruptive to the students' routine, and could inadvertently encourage them to remain home, as opposed to returning to campus.

-What are the requirements for working in the Summer Work Program (SWP)?
+What are the requirements for working in the Summer Work Education Program (SWEP)?